m-reza-rahman/jakartaee-azure/README.md

 * Deploying a Java EE application on Azure using PaaS.
 The [paas](/paas) folder shows how this is done.
 * Deploying a Java EE application on Azure using Docker and Kubernetes.
 The [kubernetes](/kubernetes) folder shows how this is done.

-The demos use Java EE 8, WildFly and Eclipse.
+The demos use Java EE 8 and WildFly.